deepthiii33/futureintern_projects/README.md

 ---

 ## 📌 Overview
-This repository contains the findings from a penetration test conducted on `http://testphp.vulnweb.com/`.
+This report contains the findings from a penetration test conducted on 'http://testphp.vulnweb.com/'.
 The test focused on identifying vulnerabilities using **Burp Suite, John the Ripper, and Hashcat**

 - [burp suite](task4/burp_findings.md)
 - [john the ripper and hashcat ](task4/john_ripper_and_hashcat_findings.md)